MrEliptik/CryptoDisplay/README.md

 ### Prerequisites

 !!
 CAREFUL !!
 At the time of writing (22/05/18), the Arduino Board Manager has the v2.4.1 of ESP8266.
-This version is know to have a memory leak problem and I was struggling alot with this version !
+This version is known to have a memory leak problem and I was struggling alot with this version !
 The solution is to manually add the board with the lastest Git version.
 Follow the link to do it : https://github.com/esp8266/Arduino/blob/master/README.md#using-git-version

 If the Arduino Board Manager version is > 2.4.1 or that you don't mind the memory link, follow these steps  :

 First thing is to add board support to your board manager.
 Inside the Arduino IDE, click on "Preferences".
 Under "Additional Boards Manager URLs, add :

 ```